Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Performance evaluation of SPADE in 4-D phase space

 \subsection{Deep partition improves SPADE}

 Now we would like to demonstrate that the accuracy of SPADE can be systematically improved by deepening the partition, which is realized by choosing smaller $\vartheta$.
-To this end, we fix the sample size $N_0$ and evaluate the performance of SPADE under seven choices of particle number $\vartheta = 0.003, 0.005, 0.01, 0.02, 0.04, 0.08, 0.16$.
-The time evolutions of $l^2$-errors and deviation in energy are plotted in Figures \ref{2dm_spade_t} and \ref{2dm_E_t}, respectively.
-The partition level $K$ is recorded in Figure \ref{2dm_partition_t}.
+To this end, we fix the sample size $N_0$ and evaluate the performance of SPADE under $\vartheta = 0.003, 0.005, 0.01, 0.02, 0.04, 0.08, 0.16$.
+The time evolutions of $l^2$-errors and deviation in energy are plotted in Figures \ref{supp_2dm_spade_t} and \ref{supp_2dm_E_t}, respectively.
+The partition level $K$ is recorded in Figure \ref{supp_2dm_partition_t}.
 Based on the numerical results, we have the following observations.

-{\bf Convergence with respect to $\vartheta$}: According to Figure \ref{2dm_spade_t}, the numerical errors can be diminished by gradually decreasing $\vartheta$ from $0.16$ to $0.003$, indicating that refinement in the adaptive partition can systematically improve the accuracy.
-The numerical energy may slightly increases due to the accumulation of SPADE errors, but the deviations can be alleviated when the partition is deepened.
+{\bf Convergence with respect to $\vartheta$}: According to Figure \ref{supp_2dm_spade_t}, the numerical errors can be gradually improved by decreasing $\vartheta$ from $0.16$ to $0.003$, indicating that refinement in the adaptive partition can systematically improve the accuracy.
+The numerical energy may slightly increase due to the bias induced by SPADE.
+Fortunately, the deviations can be alleviated when the partition is deepened.

-{\bf Partition level $K$ with respect to $\vartheta$}: In Figure \ref{2dm_partition_t}, it is clearly seen that the average partition level $K$ increases along with the decrease in $\vartheta$, and consequently leads to a reduction in stochastic variances.
+{\bf Partition level $K$ with respect to $\vartheta$}: In Figure \ref{supp_2dm_partition_t}, the average partition level $K$ increases along with the decrease of $\vartheta$, and consequently leads to a reduction in stochastic variances.
+It is observed that $K$ is inversely proportional to $\vartheta$, which verifies the lower bound \eqref{K_bound} of $K$.
+This actually gives us a hint to postulate the partition level $K$ by first performing some tests under relatively larger $\vartheta$.
 An exception is still the group $N_0 = 4\times 10^6$, $\vartheta = 0.003$ due to the overfitting problem.
-From Figure \ref{error_n400}, the over-refinement in partition may augment the numerical errors.
-It seems that $K$ is inversely proportional to $\vartheta$.
-This actually gives us a hint to postulate the partition level $K$ by first performing some tests under relatively larger $\vartheta$.
+From Figure \ref{supp_error_n400}, the over-refinement in partition may lead to large errors.